Russo-Turkish War (1686–1700): War

-Campaign of 1698

-In 1698, on the Dnieper, where Kyzykermen was in a dilapidated state, work began to restore the city, since at any moment the Turks and Tatars could attack the fortress.
-On July 21, the Cossacks captured a Turkish ship with 14 Turks on board, learning that the Turks were preparing a huge expedition with Magmet, Ibrahim, and Abduraman Pashas.
-The force was large: 12 katorgas, 16 galetas, 17 furkats, 24 shkampafei, and 4 chaikas.
-The total number was 9,606, and Yusuf Pasha arrived in Ochakov with 12,000 sipahis and janissaries.
-They were to be assisted by 20,000 Crimean cavalry and some crimean infantry.
-Meanwhile, when the attack failed, the Russians and Cossacks attacked Perekop but were repelled.
-The Tatars and Turks attacked the supply train and fought for seven hours.
-The Russians soon lifted the siege of Perekop and began to retreat, planning to attack Ochakov, but the army hesitated and retreated.

-Cossacks launched two small campaigns near Achuyev.
-During the first campaign, in the spring, they were discovered by the Turks and forced to retreat.
-During the second campaign, in the autumn, they captured one small ship, where is was 2 captured cossacks.
-After this, both sides limited themselves to raiding each other.
+During the war, the Russian army organized the Crimean campaigns of 1687 and 1689 both which ended in Russian defeats.
+Despite these setbacks, Russia launched the Azov campaigns in 1695 and 1696, and after raising the siege in 1695 successfully occupied Azov in 1696.

 Peace treaty

 In light of preparations for the war against the Swedish Empire, Russian Tsar Peter the Great signed the Treaty of Karlowitz with the Ottoman Empire in 1699.
 The subsequent Treaty of Constantinople in 1700, ceded Azov, the Taganrog fortress, Pavlovsk and Mius to Russia, freed Russia from tribute payments and established a Russian ambassador in Constantinople, and secured the return of all prisoners of war.
 The Tsar also affirmed that his subordinates, the Cossacks, would not attack the Ottomans, while the Sultan affirmed his subordinates, the Crimean Tatars, would not attack the Russians.

 Russia benefited from the peace treaty, but it did not correspond to the original plans, because until the summer of 1695 Peter the Great strongly hoped to take the Crimea, however the diplomatic collapse of the Holy League prevented this and the Russians limited themselves to the Azov region, which partially satisfied their demands.